allegro/allegro.tech/_posts/2020-10-22-bigflow-a-python-framework-for-data-processing-on-gcp.md

 The provided utilities make it easier to create processes in each technology.
 Besides the listed technologies, you can use anything that you can write in Python (for example [fast.ai](https://www.fast.ai/), [PyTorch](https://pytorch.org/), [Pandas](https://pandas.pydata.org/), or any other Python tool).
 BigQuery is not usually considered a data processing tool but an ad-hoc analysis and storage system.
-We find it to be fast, reliable, and very easy (you need to know SQL, that's all) to use for creating data processing pipelines.
+We find it to be fast, reliable and very easy to use for creating data processing pipelines – all you need to know is some SQL.
 With the BigFlow utils supporting BigQuery, big data processing is reachable to anybody in hours, not days or weeks.

-There are many aspects of a project, which determine what a solution should look like, for example:
+There are many aspects of a project that determine what a solution should look like, for example:

 * characteristics of a business case (complexity, importance, etc.),
-* skills of a team,
+* skills of the team,
 * time available,
 * toolset.

 So if you create a proof-of-concept project, with a minor business impact if things go wrong, you probably want to do things quick and dirty.
-On the other hand, if you create a high-impact financial system, you need to take things more seriously.
+On the other hand, if you create a high-impact financial system you need to take things more seriously.

 BigFlow allows you to adapt to a situation, you can:

-* Pick the right tool for a situation.
+* Pick the right tool.
-* Pick the parts of the framework that you need in a situation.
+* Pick the parts of the framework that you need.
 * Start small and grow if needed.
 * Develop multiple workflows in a single project (workflow is a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) composed of data processing jobs).